 For many consumers, educate & inform is the expectation, and it's the direction the broader retail world is moving.
 Today’s customers require a more personalized and collaborative approach when deciding how to spend their hard-earned cash.

-There are a few challenges associated with educate & inform.
+There are two key challenges associated with educate & inform.

 - You have to get comfortable losing a bit of control.
 You are shifting some of the power into the hands of the customer.
 As one might expect, this adds an element of uncertainty and can also lengthen the amount of time it takes to close the deal.

 - Another challenge is that it can be more difficult to master.
 It requires active listening, empathy, thoughtfulness, and being able to see the forest through the trees.
 By contrast, the command and control method is less involved and allows you to treat your customers the same, for the most part.